kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 ### §29.757   Hull and auxiliary float strength.

-The hull, and auxiliary floats if used, must withstand the water loads prescribed by §29.519 with a rational and conservative distribution of local and distributed water pressures over the hull and float bottom.
+The hull, and auxiliary floats if used, must withstand the water loads prescribed by [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.519   Hull type rotorcraft: Water-based and amphibian.|§29.519]] with a rational and conservative distribution of local and distributed water pressures over the hull and float bottom.

 \[Amdt.
 29-3, 33 FR 967, Jan.
 26, 1968\]